ChingChuan-Chen/RcppLbfgsBlaze/README.md

 You can refer to the file [logisticBenchmark.R](./inst/examples/logisticBenchmark.R) to find the code.
 Below code and corresponding results show that `RcppLbfgsblaze` provides a fast and efficient algorithm for logistic model fitting.
+In the benchmark, `RcppLbfgsBlaze` is only slower than `RcppNumerical`, but faster than others.

     ```R
     source(system.file("examples", "logisticBenchmark.R", package = "RcppLbfgsBlaze"))